Emperor Caligula: Madman Or Misunderstood?

 Sign up to our Free Weekly Newsletter

 During his short reign, Caligula tried to reform Roman society.
 First and foremost, he restored the process of democratic elections abolished by Tiberius.
 Furthermore, the number of Roman citizenships for non-Italian provincials increased significantly, cementing the Emperor’s popularity.
 Besides administrative affairs, Caligula embarked on ambitious construction projects.
-The emperor completed several buildings started under his predecessor, rebuilt the temples, began the construction of new aqueducts, and even built a new amphitheater in Pompeii.
-He also improved port infrastructure, allowing for increased imports of grain from Egypt.
+The emperor completed several buildings started under his predecessor, rebuilt temples, began the construction of new aqueducts, and even built a new amphitheater in Pompeii.
+He also improved port infrastructure, allowing for increased grain imports from Egypt.
 This was particularly important since famine struck early in his reign.
-Paying attention to the needs of the states, Caligula also conceived personal lavish construction projects.
-He expanded the imperial palace and had two giant ships constructed for his personal use at the lake Nemi.
+In addition to paying attention to the needs of the state, Caligula also conceived personal lavish construction projects.
+He expanded the imperial palace and had two giant ships constructed for his personal use at Lake Nemi.

 italians caligula nemi ship

-Italians viewing emperor Caligula’s Nemi ships in 1932 (the ships were destroyed in the Allied bombing in 1944), via Rare Historical Photos
+Italians viewing emperor Caligula’s Nemi ships in 1932 (the ships were destroyed in the Allied bombing in 1944).
+Source: Rare Historical Photos

 caligula horse statue

-Statue of a youth on horseback (probably Caligula), early 1st century CE, The British Museum, London
+Statue of a youth on horseback (probably Caligula), early 1st century CE.
+Source: British Museum

 The infamous story of Incitatus, the emperor’s favorite horse, illustrates the context of this conflict.
 Suetonius, the source of most gossip about Caligula’s depravity and brutality, said that the emperor had such a fondness for his beloved stallion that he gave Incitatus his own house, complete with a marble stall and an ivory manger.
 But the story does not stop here.
 Caligula broke all the social norms, proclaiming his horse a consul.
 Bestowing one of the highest public offices in the Empire upon an animal is a clear sign of an unstable mind, isn’t it?
-Caligula loathed the senators, whom he saw as an obstacle to his absolute rule, and a potential threat to his life.
+Caligula loathed the senators, whom he saw as an obstacle to his absolute rule and a potential threat to his life.
 The feelings were reciprocal, as the senators equally disliked the headstrong emperor.
-Thus, the story of Rome’s first equine official could be just another of Caligula’s stunts – a deliberate attempt to humiliate his opponents, a prank intended to show them how meaningless their job was, since an even horse could do it better.
+Thus, the story of Rome’s first equine official could be just another of Caligula’s stunts.
+Perhaps it was a deliberate attempt to humiliate his opponents, a prank intended to show them how meaningless their jobs were since an even horse could do it better.
 Above all else, it was a demonstration of Caligula’s power.

 statue of caligula full armor

-Statue of Caligula in full armor, Museo Archeologico Nazionale, Naples, via Christie’s
+Statue of Caligula in full armor, 37-41 CE.
+Source: Museo Archeologico Nazionale, Naples

-The son of a war hero, Caligula was keen on showing his military prowess, planning a daring conquest of an area still untouched by Rome – Britain.
-However, instead of a splendid victory, Caligula provided his future biographers with another “evidence” of his madness.
+The son of a war hero, Caligula was keen on showing his military prowess, planning a daring conquest of an area still untouched by Rome, Britain.
+However, instead of a splendid victory, Caligula provided his future biographers with further “evidence” of his madness.
 When his troops, for one reason or another, refused to cross the sea, Caligula fell into a frenzy.
 Furious, the emperor ordered the soldiers to collect the shells on the beach instead.
 This “act of insanity” could be nothing more than a punishment for disobedience.
-Collecting seashells was certainly degrading but more lenient than the usual practice of decimation (killing one in every ten men).
+Collecting seashells was certainly degrading, but more lenient than the usual practice of decimation (killing one in every ten men).
 However, even the story about the shells has blurred over time.
 It is possible that the soldiers never had to collect shells but were ordered to build tents instead.
-A Latin term muscula used for the shells also described engineering tents, utilized by the military.
-Suetonius could easily misinterpret the incident, or deliberately chose to embellish the story and exploit it for his agenda.
+The Latin term muscula was used for shells but also described engineering tents utilized by the military.
+Suetonius could easily have misinterpreted the incident or deliberately chosen to embellish the story and exploit it for his agenda.

 Upon his return from the unfortunate expedition, Caligula demanded a triumphal procession in Rome.
 By tradition, this had to be approved by the Senate.
 The Senate, naturally, refused.
-Undeterred by the Senate’s opposition, Emperor Caligula went through with his own triumph.
-To show his power, the emperor ordered for a pontoon bridge to be built across the bay of Naples, going as far as to pave the bridge with stones.
-The bridge was situated in the same area with vacation homes and countryside estates of many senators.
+Undeterred by the Senate’s opposition, Caligula went through with his own triumph.
+To show his power, the emperor ordered a pontoon bridge to be built across the Bay of Naples, going as far as to pave the bridge with stones.
+The bridge was situated in the same area as vacation homes and the countryside estates of many senators.
 Following the triumph, Caligula and his troops engaged in drunken debauchery to annoy the resting senators.
-Interpreted as another act of insanity, this kind of behavior was a response of the petty young man to his enemy’s hostility.
-Further, it was another act to show the senate how worthless they are.
+Interpreted as another act of insanity, this kind of behavior was the response of a petty young man to his enemy’s hostility.
+Further, it was another act to show the Senate how worthless they were.

-Despite his failure in Britain, Caligula laid the foundations for the conquest of the island, which would be achieved under his successor.
+Despite his failure in Britain, Caligula laid the foundations for the island’s conquest, which would be achieved under his successor.
 He also began the process of pacifying the Rhine frontier, secured peace with the Parthian Empire, and stabilized Northern Africa, adding the province of Mauretania to the Empire.

 emperor caligula

-Cameo depicting Caligula and the goddess Roma (Caligula is unshaven; because of the death of his sister Drusilla he wears a “mourning beard”), 38 CE, Kunsthistorisches Museum, Wien
+Cameo depicting Caligula and the goddess Roma (Caligula is unshaven; because of the death of his sister Drusilla, he wears a “mourning beard”), 38 CE.
+Source: Kunsthistorisches Museum, Wien

-His fascination with the ancient East and the growing conflict with the Senate could explain Emperor Caligula’s most egregious act – the emperor’s declaration of his godhood.
-He even ordered the construction of the bridge between his palace and the temple of Jupiter so that he could have a private meeting with the deity.
-Unlike the Roman empire, where the ruler could only be deified after his death, in the Hellenistic East, the living rulers were routinely deified.
+His fascination with the ancient East and the growing conflict with the Senate could explain Caligula’s most egregious act, his declaration of his godhood.
+He even ordered the construction of a bridge between his palace and the temple of Jupiter so that he could have private meetings with the deity.
+Unlike in Rome, where the ruler could only be deified after his death, in the Hellenistic East, the living rulers were routinely deified.
 Caligula may have thought, in his narcissism, that he deserved that status.
-He may have seen the weakness of his humanity, and further sought to make him untouchable by assassinations that would plague the emperors after him.
-The act was, certainly, doomed to fail.
+He may have seen the weakness of his humanity and further sought to make him untouchable by assassinations that would plague the emperors after him.
+The act was certainly doomed to fail.

 praetorian guard

-Relief depicting the Praetorian Guard (originally part of the Arch of Claudius), ca. 51-52 CE, Louvre-Lens, Lens, via Wikimedia Commons
+Relief depicting the Praetorian Guard, originally part of the Arch of Claudius, c.
+51-52 CE.
+Source: Louvre

-Emperor Caligula, the “living god”, had the support of both the people and the army but lacked the complex web of connections enjoyed by the senators.
-Despite being the supreme ruler, Caligula was still a political neophyte – a stubborn and narcissistic boy lacking diplomatic skills.
-He was a man who could easier make enemies than friends – the emperor who constantly pushed the patience of the wealthy and powerful.
-In the pursuit of his oriental obsession, Caligula declared to the Senate that he would be leaving Rome and move his capital to Egypt, where he would be worshiped as a living god.
-Not only could this act insult the Roman traditions, but it could also deprive the Senate of its power.
+The emperor Caligula, the “living god,” had the support of both the people and the army but lacked the complex web of connections enjoyed by the senators.
+Despite being the supreme ruler, Caligula was still a political neophyte, a stubborn and narcissistic boy lacking diplomatic skills.
+He was a man who could make enemies more easily than friends.
+The emperor constantly pushed the patience of the wealthy and powerful.
+In pursuing his oriental obsession, Caligula declared to the Senate that he would be leaving Rome and moving his capital to Egypt, where he would be worshiped as a living god.
+Not only would this act insult Roman traditions, but it would also deprive the Senate of its power.
 The senators were forbidden from stepping foot in Alexandria.
 This could not be allowed to happen.

 Numerous assassination plots, real or alleged, were hatched or planned during Caligula’s reign.
-Many yearned to take revenge on the emperor for past affronts but also feared losing his favor or their life.
-It was not that the emperor was easy to reach.
-From Augustus onward, the emperor was protected by an elite bodyguard – the Praetorian Guard.
+Many yearned to take revenge on the emperor for past affronts but also feared losing his favor or their lives.
+And the emperor was not easy to reach.
+From Augustus onward, the emperor was protected by an elite bodyguard called the Praetorian Guard.
 For the plot to succeed, the Guard had to be confronted or involved.
-Caligula was well aware of his bodyguards’ importance.
-When he came to power, overdue bonuses were paid to the Praetorian Guard.
-But in one of his many petty acts, Caligula managed to insult one of the Praetorians, Cassius Chearea, providing the senators with a crucial ally.
+Caligula was well aware of the importance of his bodyguards.
+When he came to power, overdue bonuses were paid to the Praetorians.
+But in one of his many petty acts, Caligula insulted one of the Praetorians, Cassius Chearea, providing the senators with a crucial ally.

 a roman emperor alma tadena

-A Roman Emperor (Claudius): 41 AD, Sir Lawrence Alma-Tadema, 1871, The Walters Art Museum, Baltimore
+A Roman Emperor (Claudius): 41 AD, by Sir Lawrence Alma-Tadema, 1871.
+Source: Walters Art Museum, Baltimore

-On January 24, 41 AD, Caligula was attacked by his guards after his favorite pastime – the games.
+On January 24, 41 CE, Caligula was attacked by his guards after his favorite pastime, the games.
 Chaerea was said to have been the first to stab Caligula, with others following his example.
 Caligula’s wife and daughter were also murdered to prevent any possibility of a legitimate successor.
-For a brief period of time, the senators considered the abolition of monarchy and the restoration of the Republic.
-But then the guard found Caligula’s uncle Claudius cowering behind a curtain and hailed him the new emperor.
-Instead of the end of the one-man’s rule, the Romans got more of the same.
+For a brief period of time, the senators considered the abolition of imperial power and the restoration of the Republic.
+But then, the guard found Caligula’s uncle Claudius cowering behind a curtain and hailed him the new emperor.
+Instead of the end to one-man rule, the Romans got more of the same.

 The Legacy Of Emperor Caligula